MICKAI®ArticlesNATO Just Made Air-Gapped AI A St…

 That is the same disconnected-perimeter pattern NATO adopted for its classified work, delivered as something any qualifying organisation can own rather than something only an alliance-scale buyer can commission.
 You do not rent sovereignty from us.
 You run the system.
 If the network cable is cut, it keeps working, because the intelligence never depended on a link to the outside.

-Underneath, the architecture is protected by a filed patent portfolio: 104 UK patent applications spanning roughly 2,340 claims across 13 families, named inventor Mickarle Wagstaff-Irons, moving through toward examination.
+Underneath, the architecture is protected by a filed patent portfolio: 104 UK patent applications spanning 2,340 claims across 13 families, named inventor Mickarle Wagstaff-Irons, moving through toward examination.
 The engineering is built and live.
 If you architect classified environments, the questions you would put to NATO's suppliers are the questions we are built to answer.

 For the deeper mechanics, our writing on air-gapped AI deployment walks through the isolation model, and our defence and ITAR coverage gets specific about controlled technical data.
 If you care about the ledger, the signed audit trail piece explains how every action becomes evidence.